The Early Years (Hall & Oates album)

-The Early Years is a 1985 compilation of music recorded by Daryl Hall & John Oates in their pre-Atlantic years.
-It was originally released as an LP.
-Liner notes on the CD, credited to Kevin James, provide little information on the specific source of the songs, opting instead for a generalized history of the artists' meeting at Temple University and of the bands that Hall & Oates played with during the sixties, including The Romeos, The Temptones, The Masters and Gulliver.
+Over the years this collection of tracks has been rereleased under a series of titles, for instance by the UK's Showcase label around 1985-1986.
+Liner notes on their CD edition, credited to Kevin James, provide little information on the specific source of the songs, opting instead for a generalized history of the artists' meeting at Temple University and of the bands that Hall & Oates played with during the sixties, including The Romeos, The Temptones, The Masters and Gulliver.